Troesters In Tanzania

 Evelyne called many people looking for help to escape this situation, but at first found no one to assist her.
 Eventually she contacted Alice Mwaringa, the KELC Women’s Department coordinator.
 Alice quickly found a way to remove Evelyne from her home and take her to a safe place.
 With help from many people within the KELC women’s network, Evelyne was welcomed into the home of a family near Mombasa and enrolled in a nearby secondary school.

 Now in her last year of school, Evelyne has been selected as Head Girl and her teachers praise her for her hard work and good scores.
-Evelyne is hoping to continue her education by going to university to study accounting.
+Evelyne has been looking at an accounting degrees and certifications guide and is hoping to continue her education by going to university to study accounting.

 Evelyne has also been welcomed back into her family home, where she had been barred from returning, after refusing her arranged marriage.
 Over several years, and with intervention and counseling from KELC leaders and community elders, Evelyne’s father has accepted her decision to pursue education instead of marriage.
 At the end of last year, Evelyne’s father invited her home, where he gave her a blessing for her future and success in her schooling.